yotam180/unique_counter/Article/Article.md

 The above graph depicts the algorithm running with array sizes $10-10000$ and value range $[1...1000]$.
 When the array size is small, since $m>n$, we see that the number of placements grows with $n$, but the growth rate becomes smaller as the array size increases and $m$ stays constant.

 However, when $m$ is constant, we assured that the number of placements is $\Theta(m)$, and should be $\Theta(1)$!
 Then, why is the graph linearly increasing and not constant?
-The answer lies in counting the first initialization of the array for all algorithms.
-That initialization takes $n$ placements and lower-binds the graph to $\Omega(n)$.
-Let us re-run this particular algorithm without measuring the initialization:
+The answer lies in counting the first initialisation of the array for all algorithms.
+That initialisation takes $n$ placements and lower-binds the graph to $\Omega(n)$.
+Let us re-run this particular algorithm without measuring the initialisation:

 ![](Assets/counting_sort_array_no_initialization_graph.png)

 <center>(5.2) - Counting sort array metrics graph, without measuring initialization: Blue - comparisons, orange - placements</center>

-As expected.
+Exactly as expected.

 ## 6. Hash table